 - 1 Tablespoon boiling water

 * For gluten free biscuits, use your favourite gluten free flour.
-I used 125g of tapioca flour and 125g of brown rice flour.
+I use my favourite gluten free baking flour blend.
 If making gluten free for someone who can't tolerate oats then you can use rice flakes instead.